 Long-time mocked by its neighbours for not issuing any sanctions almost three years after the GDPR took effect, the CNPD has now turned the corner.
 The most attentive observers may have noted that the Luxembourg commission has already imposed a few sanctions in the past weeks (notably by decisions of 8 April and 12 May 2021), but for much less intimidating amounts (between 1,000 and 3,000 euros on average).

 This time, the national authority has struck hard and has thus sent a crystal clear signal: the most severe sanctions provided for by the GDPR are also applicable in Luxembourg.
 Indeed, Article 83, §5 of this European Regulation provides for fines “up to EUR 20,000,000 or, in the case of a company, up to 4% of the annual worldwide turnover of the previous financial year, whichever is higher”.
-The CNPD has therefore shown restraint in this case since, as the Wall Street Journal points out, the amount of EUR 425 million stands for “only” 2% of the 2020 Internet giant turnover.
+It is indeed this highest sum of 4% of yearly turnover of Amazon (far more superior than the sum of 20.000.000 euros) which was decided by the Luxembourgish regulator.

 A decision subject to change before publication